gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 <!--* a step-up from rentals, better materials, higher quality-->
 If you are going from rental shoes to your first own pair, you’ll probably want them to be a step up in quality.
 That means better materials and higher build quality.
-With rental shoes having to endure mileage and abuse at the expense of nearly everything else, this is going to be easy to fulfill.
+With rental shoes having to endure mileage and abuse at the expense of nearly everything else, this is going to be easy to achieve.

 <!--* learning and improving technique-->
 As a climber early in their climbing career, you’ll probably want to learn and improve your technique as well.